ggubii/examplerepo/README.md

 What's a pirate's favorite letter?
 "Rrrrrr" "No!
 It be the C!"

 why don't some couples go to the gym? because their relationships don't work out

+Why do ducks have tail feathers?
+To cover their butt quacks.